galosandoval/web-sprint-challenge-advanced-state-management/Answers.md

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-redux-thunk just middleware that lets you call action creators that returns a function.
+redux-thunk just middleware that lets you call action creators that returns a function. it allows you to do asycnchronis function calls

 1. What is your favorite state management system you've learned and this sprint?
 Please explain why!